JigishS/jigishs/README.md

 ---

-**📜 My technical background is complemented by a**
-**𝐒𝐜𝐫𝐮𝐦 𝐌𝐚𝐬𝐭𝐞𝐫 𝐜𝐞𝐫𝐭𝐢𝐟𝐢𝐜𝐚𝐭𝐢𝐨𝐧**,
-which has enabled me to implement agile methodologies that improve team collaboration and project efficiency.
+**📜 My technical background is complemented by a** **Scrum Master Certification**, which has enabled me to implement agile methodologies that improve team collaboration and project efficiency

 ---

 **🔧 I am highly adaptable, quick to learn emerging technologies, and focus on applying best practices to enhance productivity and maintain code quality.**
 I take pride in mentoring team members and fostering a culture of continuous improvement and accountability.

 ---